Aizhee/Commit-Line/readme.md

 ## Features

 - **Dynamic Timeline**: Generates a timeline based on the commit history of a public GitHub repository.
-- **Auto Updates**: Automatically updates to reflect the latest commits in the repository.
+- **Auto Updates: Automatically update to reflect the latest commits in the repository.
 - **Customizable**: Customize the appearance and behavior of the timeline to suit your needs.
 [![SVDVT.gif](https://s12.gifyu.com/images/SVDVT.gif)](https://gifyu.com/image/SVDVT)
 [![SVDDO.png](https://s12.gifyu.com/images/SVDDO.png)](https://gifyu.com/image/SVDDO)